England Euro 2020 squad guide, fixtures and ones to watch

-England Euro 2020 guide: Potential fixtures, group, route to the final and more
+England Euro 2020 squad guide: Ones to watch, odds and more ahead of Scotland game

-Expectations are high for Gareth Southgate’s side as they go even better than the semi-finals in Russia in 2018

-So, is it coming home?
-Well in a way, it’s already here.
+Is it coming home?
+Well, in a way, it’s already here.
 England will play all three of their opening Euro 2020 games at Wembley.
-Top the group and Gareth Southgate's players will only require their passports once on their path to the final, which will also be held at the national stadium.
+Top the group and Gareth Southgate and players will only need their passports once on their path to the final, which will also be held at the national stadium.
 After 55 years of hurt, Harry Kane could emulate Bobby Moore by leading his country to glory on the hallowed Wembley turf.

 That is not the only cause for optimism.
-Southgate has selected from one of the deepest English talent pools in recent memory, with those at their peak like Kane, Raheem Sterling and Harry Maguire supplemented by young prospects Phil Foden, Jadon Sancho and teenager Jude Bellingham.
+Southgate is selecting from one of the strongest and deepest English talent pools in recent memory, with those at their peak like Kane, Raheem Sterling and Harry Maguire supplemented by young prospects Phil Foden, Jadon Sancho and ‘not-yet-old-enough-to-buy-a-pint’ Jude Bellingham.
 Others like Mason Mount and Jack Grealish have also emerged to much excitement.

-There is so much talent, in fact, that Southgate had a problem fitting all of his most gifted players in, even with Uefa expanding squad sizes from 23 to 26.
-Trent Alexander-Arnold has arguably been the finest young right-back in Europe over the past three years, but his inclusion was the subject of great debate before he ultimately withdrew due to injury.
+There is so much talent, in fact, that Southgate already has a problem fitting all of his most gifted players in, even with Uefa expanding squad sizes from 23 to 26.
+Trent Alexander-Arnold has arguably been the finest young right-back in Europe over the past three years but he was surprisingly left out of the March internationals and his hopes of a place in the final squad look bleak.

-Still, there are talented alternatives at right-back, including Kieran Trippier and Kyle Walker, both of whom were part of the semi-final run at the 2018 World Cup.
-It was a magical summer and, as painful as the semi-final defeat by Croatia was, the best performance at a major international tournament for 22 years certainly captured the public imagination.
-There was a hint of fortune about it all, though.
-England were arguably over-reliant on set-pieces, suffered from a general lack of creativity and benefitted from a kind draw that really should have taken them to the final.
+If Alexander-Arnold spends his summer on the sofa, it will only be after much deliberation on Southgate’s part.
+There will be a detailed, considered and perhaps persuasive explanation.
+Even so, it will be the England manager’s biggest call since phasing out all-time leading goalscorer Wayne Rooney and his most contentious since practically becoming a national treasure during the 2018 World Cup.

-You should keep the M&S waistcoat mothballed for now too, as Southgate-mania has waned slightly since that summer.
+Southgate-mania has waned slightly since that summer though, the M&S waistcoats are collecting dust.
 Criticism has mostly come from a minority of supporters rather than pundits or the press but it has focused on a few common themes.
 Southgate has been labelled a conservative coach, one who makes uninspiring selections in midfield and who shows a reluctance to trust unique talents like Grealish.

-Much of that is unfair, and ignores the complexity of building a balanced side, but there have been a handful of setbacks and underwhelming performances.
+Much of that is unfair, and ignores the complexity of building a balanced side, but there have been some setbacks and underwhelming performances since the World Cup.
 The Nations League semi-final collapse against the Netherlands in 2019 bore similarities to the Croatia elimination a year earlier, and underwhelming performances in the same competition this season saw England briefly threatened by relegation.

-Qualifying for this tournament was not without blemish, either.
+Reaching this tournament was not without the one blemish, either.
 England suffered their first qualifying defeat in a decade against the Czech Republic, who they will meet again in Group D alongside Croatia and Scotland.
 A draw that appears straightforward on paper in fact includes two of the few nations to have beaten Southgate’s England during his four-and-a-half years in charge and the oldest of enemies.

 Group fixtures